razroo/angular-content/miscellaneous/constants/constants.md

  What is a Constant?
 --------------------

-In Javascript the idea of having a constant would be assigning a variable, to a particular value.
+In JavaScript the idea of having a constant would be assigning a variable, to a particular value.
 Whenever we would like that value, instead of typing out the value, we would use the variable.
 At first, however, it might seem counter-intuitive.
 Why use the constant value, if